zjnolen/PopGLen/README.md

 - Exclusion of low mappability regions with GenMap
 - Exclusion of sites with extreme global depth values (determined separately for the entire dataset, low coverage, and high coverage subsets, then merged)
+- Exclusion of sites based on data missingness

 **GL based population genomic analyses**